John Metcalfe was CityLab’s Bay Area bureau chief, covering climate change and the science of cities.

 Turtles, really?
 It's happened at least once, and someone got it on film:

 Humans: At one time between 3 to 5 billion Passenger Pigeons lived in the United States.
-We took care of them, in part by feeding the critters to our slaves.
+Some people took care of them, in part by feeding the critters to slaves.

 Various scavengers: Dying or dead pigeons are quickly cleaned up by rats and possums.
 Queried on this subject, somebody in the Smithsonian Institution's avian department sent back a pithy answer: “Rats, cats, raccoons, foxes, possums...they all love them some pigeon.”
 Gary Graves, a curator at the Smithsonian's bird division, delves a little deeper into the matter over e-mail:

 When you think about it, why don't you see carcasses more often of most small (sparrow) to medium-sized (pigeon) birds?
 The answer is that most are cryptically colored (blends in to the background) and that decay processes and scavengers clean them up quickly.
 In Atlanta, from April through October, blowflies and ants can reduce a dead sparrow to a pile of loose feathers in a few days.
 In winter, opossums, raccoons, rats, cats, dogs, skunks, foxes, coyotes, crows, and Turkey Vultures clean up the dead.
 These same scavengers operate in the warmer months too, but blowflies often beat them to the punch....
 Yes, the world would be a lot smellier without nature's cleanup squad (including the smallest and most important decomposers----bacteria and fungi)!